M66B/FairEmail/FAQ.md

 FairEmail merely 'broadcasts' the number of unread messages using the ShortcutBadger library.
 If it doesn't work, this cannot be fixed by changes in FairEmail.

-Some launchers incorrectly display '1' for [the monitoring notification](#user-content-faq2), despite FairEmail explicitly requesting not to show a badge for this notification.
+Some launchers display '1' for [the monitoring notification](#user-content-faq2), despite FairEmail explicitly requesting not to show a badge for this notification.
+This could be caused by a bug in the launcher app or in your Android version.
+Please double check if the notification dot is disabled for the receive (service) notification channel.
+You can go to the right notification channel settings via the notification settings of FairEmail.
+This might not be obvious, but you can tap on the channel name for more settings.

 Note that Tesla Unread is [not supported anymore](https://forum.xda-developers.com/android/general/bad-news-tesla-unread-devoloper-t3920415).